developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Extra Value

-This Managed Configuration allows an Administrator using an EMM to specify the value of a single extra named string value to be attached to the intent to be sent and should be specified if and only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Extra Name** is specified.
+This Managed Configuration allows an Administrator using an EMM to specify the value of a single extra named string value to be attached to the intent to be sent and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Extra Name** is specified.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Launch Application Name